Why Do You Feel Things Too Deeply? The Weight of Being Spiritually Sensitive

-Being spiritually sensitive has been treated like a personality flaw for so long that most people who carry it spend years trying to fix the one thing about themselves that was never broken.
-The emotional weight isn’t a malfunction.
-It’s your system running at a resolution most people’s nervous systems were never built to handle โ and the difference between being crushed by that weight and using it depends on something almost nobody explains clearly.
+If people have spent your whole life telling you to “toughen up,” chances are they simply do not experience the world the way you do.
+That is not a criticism of them.
+It is just a difference in how deeply some people feel things.
+Being spiritually sensitive has been treated like a personality flaw for so long that many people who carry it spend years trying to fix the one thing about themselves that was never broken.
+The emotional weight is not a malfunction.
+For many, it is a sign of feeling the world at a depth others tend to filter out โ and the difference between being crushed by that weight and learning to carry it often comes down to something almost nobody explains clearly.

 There are at least five specific spiritual reasons for this depth, and each one demands a completely different approach.
 For instance, the emotional weight you carry on any given day might not even be yoursโa single realization that changes everything about how you manage your energy.